13 Ways Your Hotel Room Could Be Making You Sick

 Y Photo Studio/Shutterstock

 This could happen anywhere, since, when you flush the toilet, contaminants can fly into the surrounding area, but one of the investigations revealed maids using the towel they cleaned the toilet with on the bathroom counter and in the sink right after.
 “The main concern is not with the presence of your own fecal matter on your toothbrush, but rather when a toothbrush is contaminated with fecal matter from someone else, which contains bacteria, viruses or parasites that are not part of your normal flora,” explains a researcher from a study out of Quinnipiac University.
 Your best bet is to store your toothbrush away between cleanings.
+These are the things you can (and can’t) steal from a hotel room.

 You’re getting up close and personal with the sink